 Roomba 690 poses as the most basic of all Roomba models.

 If all you need is a simple vacuum that can remove simple dust from surfaces, this might be your best bet.
 It is ideal for homes that do not have pets and family members have no long hair that might clog the vacuum.
-Long hair usually gets stuck in this vacuum.

 The 690 sports the design of a modern vacuum.
 Before picking up dirt, the vacuum agitates the carpet or the floor you need to vacuum with a rotating brush.
 If hair gets stuck in the vacuum, all you have to do is remove the brushes and use the provided hair extractor to remove the hair.